MichaelLangbein/tdl2/backend/data/wiki/math/algebra_linear.md

-\paragraph{Example for a shear-matrix}: SVD means that any matrix-transformation can be rewritten as a rotation, scale and another rotation.
+### Example for a shear-matrix: SVD means that any matrix-transformation can be rewritten as a rotation, scale and another rotation.
 Even a shear-matrix!
 ```
 M = [
     [1, .5],